Azerbaijani alphabet: Vowels

 In the Azerbaijani Arabic alphabet, nine vowels are defined.
 Six of those vowels are present in Persian, whereas three are missing.
-Diacritics (including hamza) in combination with the letters alef (ا), vav (و) or ye (ی) are used in order to mark each of these vowels.
+Diacritics (including hamza) in combination with the letters alef (ا), vav (و) or ye (ی) are used to mark each of these vowels.

 Important to note that similar to Persian alphabet, vowels in the initial position require an alef (ا) all the time—and if needed, followed by either vav (و) or ye (ی).
 This excludes Arabic loanwords that may start with ʿayn (ع).

-Below are the six vowel sounds in common with Persian, their representation in Latin and Arabic alphabets.
+Below are the six vowel sounds in common with Persian, their representation in Latin and Arabic alphabets: